Koszul duality in exact categories: Koszul Categories

-In the terminology of \cite{vst2012exact}, this means that the weak factorisation systems determining the model structure are \textit{exact weak factorisation systems}.
-Equivalently, the weak factorisation systems arise from cotorsion pairs (see \cite{vst2012exact} Section 6).

 \begin{prop} Let $\mathpzc{M}$ be a Koszul category.
-Suppose a map $g:Y\rightarrow Z$ is a (trivial) fibration if and only if it is an admissible epimorphism with (trivially) fibrant kernel.
-Then $\mathpzc{M}$ is strong Koszul. \end{prop}
+Suppose a map $g:G\rightarrow C$ is a (trivial) fibration if and only if it is an admissible epimorphism with (trivially) fibrant kernel.
+Then a map $f:X\rightarrow Y$ is a (trivial) cofibration if and only if it is an admissible monomorphism whose cokernel is (trivially) cofibrant. \end{prop}